Ageless Sleep: Exploring the Role of Sleep in Healthy Ageing

 • Typical sleep disorders can affect cognitive function and overall health in elderly individuals.

-• Lifestyle habits, such as good and dream interpretation, can promote improved sleep for healthier ageing.
+• Lifestyle habits, such as good sleep practices and dream interpretation, can promote improved sleep for healthier ageing.

 • Techniques for achieving better sleep without relying on medication, such as maintaining regular sleep-wake patterns and creating a soothing environment, are important aspects of proper sleep hygiene.